argoproj/argo-workflows/community/sustainability_effort.md

 ### Finding a PR to review

-We will first prioritize review of any PRs which have the "prioritized" label, meaning they were authored by a participant of this sytem (we can verify that they in fact are by github ID).
-We need to make sure each of these has an Assignee.
-An Assignee is a Reviewer/Approver/Lead who owns reviewing the PR.
-PRs with this label should be given an initial review within a week and should respond to each question or modification from the author within a week.
+First priority is to review any PRs which have the `prioritized` label, meaning they were authored by a participant of this system (verified by GitHub ID).
+Each of these should have an Assignee: a Reviewer, Approver, or Lead who "owns" reviewing the PR.<br />
+These PRs should be given an initial review within a week.
+The Assignee should then respond to each question or modification from the author within a week.

 Next, look for the Pull Requests which have no existing Assignee.